 Mobile App for GL Routers

 I made some prototypes and mockups for a mobile app for users to use 25+ VPN service on GL routers with their phone.
-Engineers need to integrate the app with a cloud platform, therefore, the app is still under developement.
+Engineers need to integrate the app with a cloud platform, therefore, the app is still under development.

 I created a landing page for the new router Slate to demonstrate how it will benefit users.